Herd immunity strategy endorsed by White House a 'ridiculous' way to stop COVID-19, scientists say – it will just kill people

 The idea that the public can infect its way out of the COVID-19 pandemic is "a dangerous fallacy unsupported by the scientific evidence," 80 researchers said Wednesday in a letter published in the Lancet.

 They strongly denounced the idea, advocated by the White House, of achieving "herd immunity" against the virus that causes the disease by letting healthy people with a low risk of serious illness get infected.

-A community is considered to have herd immunity when enough people have built up protection against a pathogen, either through natural infection or a vaccine.
-For extremely contagious viruses like the measles, about 90% of the population must be protected to prevent transmission.
+A community is considered to have herd immunity when enough people build up protection against a pathogen, either through natural infection or a vaccine.
+For extremely contagious viruses such as the measles, about 90% of the population must be protected to prevent transmission.

-No one knows exactly how many people need to be protected to stop COVID-19 from spreading, but estimates range from 50-70% of the population.
-Current estimates put that percentage based on those who've been infected in the U.S. at about 10%.
+No one knows exactly how many people need to be protected to stop COVID-19 from spreading, but estimates range from 50%-70% of the population.

-The U.S. now reports more than 7.8 million cases and more than 216,000 deaths, according to Johns Hopkins data.
+There are more than 7.9 million cases and more than 217,000 deaths in the USA, according to Johns Hopkins data.
 Five states had a record number of deaths in a week, and 12 states set records for new cases in a week, a USA TODAY analysis found.